italia/publiccode-crawler/docs/references.md

     - "Basic <base64-auth-token>"
 ```

-### whitelist.yml
+### whitelist/*.yml

+Lists of organizatins to crawl from.

-Contains a list of every organization.
+ whitelist/pa.yml is a list of every organization repository with an iPA, while whitelist/generic.yml contains the others.

 ```
- whitelistPA.yml is a list of every organization repository with an iPA.

 - id: "Comune di Bagnacavallo" # generic name of the organization.
   codice-iPA: "c_a547" # codice-iPA
   organizations: # list of organization urls.